Reports and findings

 • 8,503 completed interviews were entered into the study data.

-The study does not reveal what the robo-call message was, nor does it say at what point in the over-the-phone interview process were the vast majority of participants eliminated, ruled ineligible, etc, nor what criteria were used to make this selection.
+The study does not reveal what the robo-call message was, nor does it say at what point in the over-the-phone interview process the vast majority of participants were eliminated, ruled ineligible, etc, nor what criteria were used to make this selection.

 The most that could be reasonably taken from the study is that from a carefully selected group of 8,503 people, from a survey of 154,889 who say they are interested in child maltreatment (or indeed consider that they have been maltreated as a child), from a survey field of 404,180 mobile phone owners, the claims of maltreatment in childhood of 62% of them, came up to the official description of child abuse.